 The above list of steps is a normal round.
 If nothing else happens, the game would never end.
 The next two lists below talk about other events with the second list talking about what happens when a round finishes.

 Ideally, games happen in one session.
 Because of the game's length, there is a minimum of one break once the game clock ticks below 30 minutes.
-Ideally, breaks occur in between rounds; however, breaks can occur at any of the following stopping points: A player selects the next category and level.
-A question completes and before awarding points earned.
+Ideally, breaks occur in between rounds; however, breaks can occur at any of the following stopping points:

 Round two offers the player in control the choice of the following: